wp-cli/handbook/commands/config/list.md

 : Limit the output to specific fields.
 Defaults to all fields.

 [\--format=&lt;format&gt;]
 : Render output in a particular format.
+Dotenv is limited to non-object values.
 \---
 default: table
 options: